Việt Nam Quốc Tự

 The Việt Nam Quốc Tự (lit.
-'National pagoda of Vietnam') is located on Febr Blvd., District 10 of Ho Chi Minh City, Vietnam.
+'Vietnam National Pagoda') is located on 3/2 Blvd., Hòa Hưng ward, Ho Chi Minh City, Vietnam.
 The pagoda, seven stories tall, is full of colorful, oversized statues of religious figures.
 On the first and fifteenth of the month, the pagoda opens up its third and seventh floors to the public.
 On other days, the second floor is accessible; it features a shrine made up of miniature Buddhas floating against a cloudy sky mural.

 The pagoda was built in 1963.